corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/node/setup/corda-configuration-fields.md

   * The alias of the TLS key.
 It can consist of up to 100 lowercase alphanumeric characters and the hyphen (-).
   * *Default:* `cordaclienttls`
 * `previousIdentityKeyAliases`
   * List of previous node identity key aliases after key rotation.
-For more information about this feature, contact R3 support.
+For more information about this feature, contact your R3 account manager.
   * Default value: An empty list.

 ## `tuning`